rateldajer/markcrowley/_pages/publications-by-topic.md

 <b>Jump to Topic:</b> {% for t in page.topics %}<a href="#{{t}}">{{t}}</a> {% if forloop.last==false %} ~ {% endif %}{% endfor %}

+*Note that papers will show up in multiple topics.*

 <div class="publications">
 {% for t in page.topics %}
   <h2><a name="{{t}}">{{t}}</a></h2>